jonase/eastwood/README.next.md

 the top level, e.g. if it is inside of a `let`, `if`, `compile-if`, etc.

-It is somewhat unusual to have such a file, but there are valid reasons to have one, e.g. you use `load` to include it as part of another source file.
+It is somewhat unusual to have a file with no `ns` form at all, not even inside of a `let`, `compile-if`, etc.  However, there are valid reasons to have them, e.g. you have some code that you want to use in common between Clojure/Java and ClojureScript, and you use `load` to include it from two or more other source files.

 ### `:misplaced-docstrings`